gregarndt/gregarndt.github.io/_posts/2015-08-05-demystifying-in-tree-scheduling.md

-mozilla-taskcluster is responsible for creating the resultset within Treeherder, creating the task graph with decision task, and also responsible for posting job collections to Treeherder when tasks complete. (tl;dr mozilla-taskcluster makes sure those nicely colored letters appear for each taskcluster task scheduled for each push on treeherder).
+mozilla-taskcluster is responsible for creating the resultset within Treeherder, creating the task graph with decision task, and also responsible for posting job collections to Treeherder when tasks complete.

 #### mach taskcluster-graph

-The heart of deciding what tasks will be included in the graph for a push is the ['mach taskcluster-graph'](https://dxr.mozilla.org/mozilla-central/source/testing/taskcluster/mach_commands.py#206) target which will read [in-tree branch specific configurations](https://dxr.mozilla.org/mozilla-central/source/testing/taskcluster/tasks/branches) and determine what task definition files to parse and compose into a json blob that will be used to extend the taskcluster graph.
-This target only prints out json.
-It's then the responsibility of the consumer of this to extend the task graph or use it to create an entirely new graph.
+The heart of deciding what tasks will be included in the graph for a push is the ['mach taskcluster-graph'](https://dxr.mozilla.org/mozilla-central/source/testing/taskcluster/mach_commands.py#206) target.
+This target when called will read [in-tree branch specific configurations](https://dxr.mozilla.org/mozilla-central/source/testing/taskcluster/tasks/branches) and determine what task definition files to parse and compose into a json blob that will be used to extend the taskcluster graph.

+The decision for what jobs to include is based on if it was a Try push, or a push to any other branch.
+For Try pushes, the commit message will be [parsed](https://dxr.mozilla.org/mozilla-central/rev/5cf4d2f7f2f2b3df2f1edd31b8bdce7882f3875c/testing/taskcluster/taskcluster_graph/commit_parser.py#202) and used for determining which tasks to run.

+It's worth noting that this target only prints out json.
+It's the responsibility of the consumer of this to extend the task graph or use it to create an entirely new graph.

-The worker used to complete this task has features in place to automatically extend the original task graph with the contents of this json blob as long as the original task graph has the scopes encompassing all scopes used within those additional tasks.
+In TaskCluster, once the json is created, the worker used to complete this task has features in place to automatically extend the original task graph with the contents of this json blob as long as the original task graph has the [scopes](http://docs.taskcluster.net/presentations/scopes/#) encompassing all scopes used within those additional tasks.

 #### In-tree branch configurations (job_flags.yml)

-The in-tree scheduling for a given branch is specified in a job\_flags.yml located at
+The in-tree scheduling for a given branch is specified in a job\_flags.yml located at `\<gecko\>/testing/taskcluster/tasks/branches/\<branch\>/job\_flags.yml`.
-\<gecko\>/testing/taskcluster/tasks/branches/\<branch\>/job\_flags.yml.
 This is what the mach target will use for determining what should be scheduled (along with some logic within the mach target itself).